Bridgwater: Buildings

 A house in Blake Street, largely restored, is believed to be the birthplace of Robert Blake in 1598, and is now the Blake Museum.
-It was built in the late 15th or early 16th century, and has been designated by English Heritage as a grade II* listed building.
-His statue from 1898 by F. W. Pomeroy has been repositioned from the front of the Corn Exchange to face down Cornhill.
-The public library by E Godfrey Page dates from 1905.
+It was built in the late 15th or early 16th century, and has been designated as a grade II* listed building.
+The Bridgwater Town Mill, originating in the Middle Ages is located at the end of Blake Street, next to the Blake Museum.
+A statue of Robert Blake, made by F. W. Pomeroy in 1898, is positioned in front of the Corn Exchange to face down Cornhill.